awsdocs/aws-glue-developer-guide/doc_source/add-classifier.md

 ## When Do I Use a Classifier?<a name="classifier-when-used"></a>

 You use classifiers when you crawl a data store to define metadata tables in the AWS Glue Data Catalog\.
 You can set up your crawler with an ordered set of classifiers\.
 When the crawler invokes a classifier, the classifier determines whether the data is recognized\.
-If the classifier can't recognize the data or is not 100 percent certain, the crawler invokes the next classifier in the list to determine if it can recognize the data\.
+If the classifier can't recognize the data or is not 100 percent certain, the crawler invokes the next classifier in the list to determine whether it can recognize the data\.

  For more information about creating a classifier using the AWS Glue console, see [Working with Classifiers on the AWS Glue Console](console-classifiers.md)\.

 ## Custom Classifiers<a name="classifier-defining"></a>

 The output of a classifier includes a string that indicates the file's classification or format \(for example, `json`\) and the schema of the file\.
-For custom classifiers, you set the string and logic for creating the schema\.
-The source code of a custom classifier is a grok pattern\.
+For custom classifiers, you define the logic for creating the schema based on the type of classifier\.
+Classifier types include defining schemas based on grok patterns, XML tags, and JSON paths\.

+If you change a classifier definition, any data that was previously crawled using the classifier is not reclassified\.
+A crawler keeps track of previously crawled data\.
+New data is classified with the updated classifier, which might result in an updated schema\.
+If the schema of your data has evolved, update the classifier to account for any schema changes when your crawler runs\.
+To reclassify data to correct an incorrect classifier, create a new crawler with the updated classifier\.

 For more information about creating custom classifiers in AWS Glue, see [Writing Custom Classifiers](custom-classifier.md)\.